GreptimeTeam/docs/docs/en/v0.4/user-guide/operations/gtctl.md

 ### Bash

-The gtctl completion script for Bash can be generated with the command gtctl completion bash.
+The gtctl completion script for Bash can be generated with the command `gtctl completion bash`.
 Sourcing the completion script in your shell enables gtctl autocompletion.

 ```bash
 echo 'source <(gtctl completion bash)' >> ~/.bashrc